 Our work in focus: The Resilient 40 – A youth voice for a climate resilient Africa

-The #Resilient40 (#R40) is an African youth climate network made up of almost 70 young leaders from 29 African countries.
+The #Resilient40 (#R40) is an African youth climate network made up of over 70 young leaders from 29 African countries.

 The #R40 met for the first time at a Wilton Park event held in South Africa in March 2019, in collaboration with the UK Foreign and Commonwealth Office (now the Foreign, Commonwealth and Development Office – FCDO).
 The group then gathered for the second time in Ethiopia in January 2020.